Meridian, Mississippi: Culture

 One of the first art organizations in the city, The Meridian Art League, was established in February 1933.
 Art exhibitions were originally held in Lamar Hotel in downtown Meridian, but after a name change to Meridian Art Association in 1949, exhibitions were held at various locations around the city.
-After the Carnegie library at 25th Ave and 7th St was closed, the Art Association remodelled the building into the Meridian Museum of Art to serve as a permanent home for exhibits.
+After the Carnegie library at 25th Ave and 7th St was closed, the Art Association remodeled the building into the Meridian Museum of Art to serve as a permanent home for exhibits.
 The museum was opened in 1970 and has since featured rotating exhibitions as well as many educational programs for both students and adults.
 Over thirty exhibitions are held annually, ranging from traditional decorative arts to ethnographic and tribal materials, photography, crafts, and many other works of art.
 The collection also includes 18th and 19th century portraits, 20th century photography, and several sculptures.

 The Meridian Council for the Arts (MCA) was founded as Meridian's and Lauderdale County's official arts agency in 1978.
 MCA operates its Community Art Grants program, the annual Threefoot Festival, several workshops, and other special events each year.
 MCA is partnered with many arts organizations in the city and county including the Meridian Museum of Art, the Meridian Little Theatre, and the Meridian Symphony Orchestra.
 Meridian Little Theatre, one of the South's oldest subscription-based community theatres, was built in 1932 and currently provides entertainment to residents of and visitors to Meridian and Lauderdale County, entertaining over 22,000 guests each season, making it Mississippi's most-attended community theatre.
 The Meridian Symphony Orchestra (MSO) – founded in 1961 – played its first concert in 1962 and its first full season in 1963.
 In 1965 the MSO booked its first international soloist, Elena Nikolaidi, to perform with the orchestra.
 The Orchestra helped the Meridian Public School District develop its own orchestra and strings programs and also helped develop the Meridian Symphony Chorus.
 The current conductor is Dr. Claire Fox Hillard, who has been with the orchestra since 1991.
 The MSO celebrated its 50th anniversary in February 2011 with a performance from Itzhak Perlman.